Looking For quality elementary resources? Click here ➔

 Grab a free copy of these pentomino puzzles in my Freebie Library!

-This is another great activity that can be combined with mindset discussions!
+This is another great activity to combine with mindset discussions!
 I used this page from my Social Emotional Learning in Math resource.
 It is available for Grades 1-3 here or Grades 4-6 here.
 Click the image below to grab a free sample.

 Cup Stack Challenge

-Grab a stack of plastic Solo cups, elastics, and string for this next hilarious team challenge!
+Next in the list of fun classroom team-building games is the Cup Stack Challenge!
+Grab a stack of plastic Solo cups, elastics, and string for this next hilarious team activity!

 You’ll want to tie one end of a piece of string for each student in the group to the elastic.
 I usually have between three and five students per group.